thiswillbeyourgithub/freshrss_python_api/README.md

 ### Fetching Items

 You can fetch all items, unread items, or saved items using the appropriate methods.
+Note that the `id` of an item is just the time it was added in milliseconds.
+So if you use `time.time_ns() // 1000` you get the current time in `id` format.
+You can also use the method `date_to_id` to turn a human readable date into `id` format.
+The human readable time values of items can be accessed using `item.created_datetime` and `item.id_datetime` attributes.

 ```python
 # Fetch all items